-Allowance for Loan losses
+Allowance for credit losses - loans

-The allowance for loan losses represents management's recognition of the assumed risks of extending credit.
-The allowance is established to absorb management's best estimate of known and inherent losses in the loan portfolio as of the consolidated balance sheet date.
-The allowance requires complex subjective judgments as a result of the need to make estimates about matters that are uncertain.
-The allowance is maintained at a level currently considered adequate to provide for potential loan losses based on management's assessment of the various factors affecting the portfolio.
+The allowance for credit losses represents management's recognition of the assumed risks of extending credit.
+The allowance is established to absorb management's best estimate of expected losses over the life of the loan.
+The allowance requires complex, subjective judgments as a result of the need to make estimates about matters that are uncertain.
+The allowance is maintained at a level currently considered adequate to provide for expected credit losses based on management's assessment of the various factors affecting the portfolio.